Chai Trong-rong: Early life and education

 Chai Trong-rong was born on June 13, 1935, in Hotei Village, Tōseki District, Tainan Prefecture, Japanese Taiwan (modern-day Budai, Chiayi County, Taiwan).
 At the time, Taiwan was still part of the Empire of Japan.
 After the Second World War, his father served as a Chiayi County council member for two terms.

-After his graduation from the National Tainan First Senior High School, Chai attended the National Taiwan University (NTU) studying political science.
+After his graduation from the National Tainan First Senior High School, Chai studied political science at National Taiwan University (NTU).
 He later switched his major to law and graduated from the NTU College of Law in 1958.
 He was then conscripted and served in the Republic of China (Taiwan) Army for sixteen months.

 In 1960, Chai went to the United States and studied at the University of Tennessee, where he earned his master's degree in political science.
 As a result of participating in the Taiwan independence movement, Chai was placed on the Kuomintang's black list and was unable to return to Taiwan.
-He continued studying and attended the University of Southern California, earning his doctorate in 1969.
+He continued studying and attended the University of Southern California, earning his Ph.D. in public administration in 1969.
+His doctoral dissertation, completed under professor Charles G. Mayo, was titled, "Professionals in Communist China: conflict and accommodation".

 In 1986, Chai became a professor of political science at the City University of New York.